-The best time to visit Port Douglas is during the winter dry season from mid-May to early-November, when you can expect clear blue skies and warm sunny days tempered by gently sea breezes.
+The best time to visit Port Douglas is during the winter dry season from mid-May to early-November, when you can expect mainly clear blue skies and warm, sunny days tempered by gentle sea breezes.

 Port Douglas experiences a hot tropical climate with two seasons: a warm, dry season and a hot, wet season.

-The so-called ‘green’ or wet summer season lasts from November to April, with January through to March receiving the most rain.
-Average daytime temperatures rise to 31°C (87°F) and above, with a night-time low around 25°C (77°F).
+The so-called ‘green’ or wet summer season lasts from December to April, with January through to March receiving the most rain.
+Average daytime temperatures rise to 32°C (89°F) and above, with a night-time low around 25°C (77°F).

 Which is the hottest month in Port Douglas?